mondoohq/cnquery/README.md

 To learn about Mondoo Platform, read the [Mondoo Platform docs](https://mondoo.com/docs/platform/home/) or visit [mondoo.com](https://www.mondoo.com).

-## Distribute queries across your fleet with private query packs
+## Distribute queries across your infrastructure with private query packs

 You can create and share query packs using the Registry in the Mondoo Console.
 The Registry is a secure, private environment in your account where you store both Mondoo query packs and custom query packs.
 This lets you use the same query packs for all assets.